truenas/documentation/content/TruenasApps/StableApps/PlexApp.md

 Next, either accept the default values shown or enter the IP addresses for local network connections (Ethernet or WiFi routers) you want in your Plex network.
 See [Setting Up Local Network](#setting-up-local-network) below for more information.

-You can add devices and/or additional environment variables but these are not necessary to deploy the app.
+You can add devices and/or additional environment variables, but these are not necessary to deploy the app.
-For more information see [Adding Devices](#adding-devicess) below for more information on adding these.
+For more information on adding these, see [Adding Devices](#adding-devicess) below.

 Accept the default values in both **User and Group Configuration** and **Network Configurations**.
 (Optional) If you created a new user to administer apps, enter that user ID in the user and group fields.
-See [User and Group Configuration](#user-and-group-configuration) and [Network Configuration](#network-configuration) below for more information on these settings.
+See [User and Group Configuration](#user-and-group-configuration) and [Network Configuration](#network-configuration) for more details.

 Add your **Storage Configuration** settings.
 {{< expand "Configuring Plex Storage" "v" >}}